 What happens if a student is investigated for Fitness to Practise?

 If concerns have been raised about the conduct of a student studying for a professional qualification, they will be notified and invited to attend a ‘Fitness to Practise meeting, usually at stage 1.
 The student will be told prior to the meeting, what allegation(s) have been made and which part of the University policy they refer to.
+It is usual for students to be suspended from placement pending investigation.

 The student will be given at least three working days’ notice of the meeting with the Investigating Officer.
 If the student does not attend the meeting once invited, the meeting will still take place in their absence.
 A member of the admin team will be present at the meeting to take notes and a copy will be sent to the student following the meeting.